The Past and Future of Process Design: Why It Takes Months When It Could Take Days

 The World of Traditional Process Design – The Documentation-Centric Past

-Classic corporate practice is built on detailed pre-planning, where every element is committed to paper or digital modeling before a single line of code is written.
+Classic corporate practice is built on detailed pre-planning, where every element is committed to paper or a digital modeler – for example a BPMN designer – before a single line of code is written.
 This approach undoubtedly brought order to chaos and gave professionals a standardized language.
 However, in today's accelerated world, its limitations are becoming increasingly obvious.

 The machinery: People, weeks, and iterations